jbussdieker/puppet-whisper/README.md

 ### Beginning with Whisper

-To install Whisper with the default parameters
+To install Whisper from the operating system package

 ```puppet
     class { 'whisper': }